 We require that you do not publish or make public any vulnerabilities or sensitive data (PII) discovered.
 Willow is open to discussing the publication of the vulnerability once it has been remediated.

 Willow’s systems and services associated with domains and subdomains are within scope.
-Willow’s two domains are willowinc.com and willowrail.com.
-Any other domain apart from these two domains is considered out of scope.
+Willow’s domain is willowinc.com.
+Any other domain is considered out of scope.

 If unsure please contact firstname.lastname@example.org.